verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -adder_cin_global

-    Tells ODIN II to connect the first cin in an adder/subtractor chain to a global gnd/vdd net.
+    Tells Parmys/ODIN II to connect the first cin in an adder/subtractor chain to a global gnd/vdd net.
 Instead of creating a dummy adder to generate the input signal of the first cin port of the chain.